-The concentrations of soluble ADAM9 (sADAM9) and soluble MICA (sMICA) in the serum of critical and non-critical patients and healthy controls were quantified by ELISA.
-For soluble ADAM9, we used the Human sADAM9 DuoSet ELISA kit (R&D Systems) following the manufacturer's instructions. sMICA concentrations were measured with an in-house developed sandwich ELISA using two monoclonal mouse antibodies for capture (A13-C485B10 and A9-C255A9 at concentrations of 2 mg/ml and 0.2 mg/ml, respectively) and one biotinylated monoclonal mouse antibody for detection (A15-C199B9 at 60 pg/ml); all three antibodies were made in house and described in Carapito et al. (87).
-Coating of Max-iSorp ELISA plates (Thermo Fisher Scientific) was performed in phosphate-buffered saline (PBS) at 4°C overnight.
+The concentrations of soluble ADAM9 (sADAM9) and sMICA in the serum of critical and non-critical patients and healthy controls were quantified by ELISA.
+For sADAM9, we used a Human sADAM9 DuoSet ELISA kit (R&D Systems) following the manufacturer's instructions. sMICA concentrations were measured with an in-house developed sandwich ELISA using two monoclonal mouse antibodies for capture (A13-C485B10 and A9-C255A9 at concentrations of 2 and 0.2 mg/ml, respectively) and one biotinylated monoclonal mouse antibody for detection (A15-C199B9 at 60 pg/ml); all three antibodies were made in-house and described by Carapito et al. (87).
+Coating of MaxiSorp ELISA plates (Thermo Fisher Scientific) was performed in phosphate-buffered saline (PBS) at 4°C overnight.
 After three washing steps with PBS, the wells were blocked with 200 μl of 10% bovine serum albumin (BSA) in PBS for 1 hour at room temperature.
 All the following steps were carried out at room temperature with PBS/0.05% Tween 20/10% BSA, which was used as a diluent for all the reagents and serum samples.
 The plates were washed three times with PBS/0.05% Tween 20 between incubation steps.
-After blocking, the plates were incubated with 100 ul of sera, standards and controls for 2 hours, followed by incubation with 100 μl of biotinylated detection antibody for 1 hour.
-The plates were subsequently incubated for 1 hour with 100 μl of a 5000-fold dilution of streptavidin poly-horseradish peroxidase (HRP, Thermo Fisher Scientific) per well.
-The reactions were finally revealed using 3,3',5,5'-tetramethylbenzidin (TMB) Ultra (Thermo Fisher Scientific) at 100 μl/well for 15 min and stopped with 100 μl of 1 M HCl.
+After blocking, the plates were incubated with 100 μl of sera, standards, and controls for 2 hours, followed by incubation with 100 μl of biotinylated detection antibody for 1 hour.
+The plates were subsequently incubated for 1 hour with 100 μl of a 5000-fold dilution of streptavidin poly-horseradish peroxidase (Thermo Fisher Scientific) per well.
+The reactions were lastly revealed using 3,3',5,5'-tetramethylbenzidin Ultra (Thermo Fisher Scientific) at 100 μl per well for 15 min and stopped with 100 μl of 1 M HCl.
 The absorbance was measured at 450 nm on a Varioskan LUX (Thermo Fisher Scientific).

-Silencing and cell transfection
+Silencing and Cell Transfection

-Vero 76 cell lines (Vero C1008, Cat.
-Nr.
-CRL-1586, Clone E6) were grown at 37 °C under 5% CO2 and maintained in DMEM (Thermo Fisher Scientific) containing 100 units/ml penicillin and supplemented with 10% fetal bovine serum (Pan Biotech).
-ACE2-expressing A549 cells (A549-ACE2; a gift from Olivier Schwartz, Institut Pasteur) were grown at 37 °C under 5% CO2 and maintained in DMEM (Thermo Fisher Scientific) containing 10 μg/ml of blasticidin S (Invitrogen).
-The cells were transfected with predesigned Stealth siRNA directed against ADAM9 (HSS112867) or the control Stealth RNAi Negative Control Duplex medium GC (45-55%) (Thermo Fisher Scientific) using Lipofectamine RNAiMAX Transfection Reagent (Thermo Fisher Scientific).
-One day prior to transfection, the cells were seeded in a 24-well plate at $0.05 \times 10^6$ cells per well.
-First, 1.5 μl of Lipofectamine RNAiMAX Transfection Reagent was added to 25 μl of Opti-MEM medium, followed by addition of the mix containing 5 pmoles of siRNA in 25 μl of Opti-MEM medium (Thermo Fisher Scientific).
+Vero 76 cell lines (Vero C1008; catalog no. CRL-1586, Clone E6) were grown at 37°C under 5% CO2 and maintained in Dulbecco's modified Eagle's medium (DMEM; Thermo Fisher Scientific) containing penicillin (100 U/ml) and supplemented with 10% FCS (Pan Biotech).
+ACE2-expressing A549 cells (A549-ACE2; a gift from O. Schwartz, Institut Pasteur) were grown at 37°C under 5% CO2 and maintained in DMEM (Thermo Fisher Scientific) containing blasticidin S (10 μg/ml; Invitrogen).
+The cells were transfected with predesigned Stealth siRNA directed against ADAM9 (HSS112867) or the control Stealth RNAi Negative Control Duplex medium GC (45 to 55%) (Thermo Fisher Scientific) using Lipofectamine RNAiMAX Transfection Reagent (Thermo Fisher Scientific).
+One day before transfection, the cells were seeded in a 24-well plate at 0.05×10^6 cells per well.
+First, 1.5 μl of Lipofectamine RNAiMAX Transfection Reagent was added to 25 μl of Opti-MEM medium, followed by the addition of the mix containing 5 pmol of siRNA in 25 μl of Opti-MEM medium (Thermo Fisher Scientific).
 The mixture was incubated at room temperature for 5 min and then added to the cells.
 The cells were collected or infected after 48 hours.